 - Having an understanding of what the threats are,

 - Knowing how to evaluate the risks, and

 - Knowing how to protect myself.

-I have spent about 40 years of my life working on the subject so I have learnt a bit about it.
+I have spent 40+ years of my life working on the subject so I have learnt a bit about it.
 In this page I want to provide you with a list of the simplest possible actions that can save your online life.

 The threats we all face

 There was a time, in the late 1980s, early 1990s, when the only technical threat we had to worry about was picking up a computer virus.
 They were a huge nuisance if you got one, and cleaning up after an attack could take all day, especially if you wanted to save your data.
 They were randomly spread on floppy disks (remember those!).
 The answer was to never put a floppy in your PC without having first scanned it.

 Today the threats come from huge numbers of techniques and methods of spread.
 Most are incredibly devious, developed by very good programmers who often hail from Russia, China, and other far Eastern countries.
 Most of these threats depend on finding weaknesses in computer systems in order to gain access to carry out their nasty activities.
 Here are some of the nasties …